How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 • Miss opportunities because of their accent

-When you share something simple and helpful (even one short tip or story) they stop scrolling.
+BUT...when you share something helpful (even one short tip or story) that solves a problem about their speech, they stop scrolling.

 They feel seen.